kencormican/milestoneProjectFour/README.md

 - When testing the CRUD functionality for the categories app I found an issue with the delete view after introducing a modal confirmation window. the same category id was being targetted regardless if the catergory selected.
 This was resolved through use of template logic to uniquely identify each modal id.
 - When wiring up toasts to the manage category crud functionality I decided to add in additional backend validation to prevent adding of category name if already exists in database.
 In addition to this I also set name field to readonly and validation against friendly name on edit category view.
 Toasts were tested against form validation for display, add, edit and delete operations.
+- Spent a significant amount of time over past two days validating, development and heroku environments to ensure the backend email functionality was wired up correctly before commencing final steps with contact app.
+Having cleaned up the os environment in the settings.py file I tied myself up in knots for a couple of hours by accidentally changing one the develepment variables to a string.
+Knew where the problem had to lie but couldn't make the wood from the trees when looking at the code.
+Quotation marks ehh!
+- Contact app form submission was tested for both internal external comms to development console level the external email backend.
+I also validated insertion of appropriate variable details in conact and confirm email text templates.
+Attempted to integtrate the methodology described in the Stripe Webhooks email tutorials with that of this [Online Django Email/Contact Form Tutorial](https://learndjango.com/tutorials/django-email-contact-form).

 [Back to Contents](#table-of-contents)